mbudnek/google-home-hubitat-community/README.md

 - Can this scene be deactivated?: Should be left unset if this scene can only be activated and set if this scene can be both activated and deactivated.
 - Deactivate Command: A device command used to deactivate this scene.
 Only available if the scene can be deactivated.
 Maps to `off` by default.

+### SoftwareUpdate

+The Software Update trait is used for devices that can have a software update.
+It can be controlled by saying things like "Hey Google, Software update {device}." and queried by saying things like "Hey Google, When was {device} last updated?".
+It has the following configuration parameters:

+- Last Software Update Unix Time Stamp Attribute: The device attribute used to indicate the last Unix time (in seconds) that the update occurred.
+Maps to `lastSoftwareUpdateUnixTimestamp` by default.
+- Software Update Command: A device command used to start a software update on the device.
+Maps to `softwareUpdate` by default.

 ### Start/Stop

 This trait is used for devices that support starting, stopping, and optionally pausing operation.
-It has the following configuration paramters:
+It has the following configuration parameters:

 - Start/Stop Attribute: The device attribute used to determine if the is currently running.
 Maps to `status` by default.
 - Start Value: The value of the "Start/Stop Attribute" that indicates that the device is running.
 Defaults to "running".